+This message reflects the outreach and bridge building work that ICN has been involved with!
 Cat Stevens was a major donor in 1979 that helped in the start of the Islamic Center of Nashville, located on 12South.

 The mission of the Community Partnerships Committee for ICN is to develop long lasting positive and meaningful relationships with individuals and organizations in the Nashville community that will help form partnerships and foster a better understanding of Islam and the Muslim community.

 The ICN welcomes group visits to our center to learn more about Islam and feel the mosque experience.
 ICN offers an Islam 101: Understanding Your Muslim Neighbors in Nashville one hour class, which covers the basic tenets of Islam while addressing the common misconceptions, elephant in the room questions centered around Jihad, Women and Sharia.

 Meet Rashed Fakhruddin, ICN's Director of Outreach and Community Partnerships

 Rashed, an engineering supervisor by profession at NES, is the director of community partnerships at ICN.
 Learn more about Rashed

 Some of the partnerships and collaboration that ICN has fostered include: